LennartHennigs/DIYStreamDeck/README.md

 For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 **Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and less than ten lines in the CicuitPython code).
+This paragraph here is the only piece I am writing myself (and about ten lines in the CicuitPython code).

 This is also an ongoing project.
 I just added plugin capabilities to the code.